My shopping cart

 Water could become a scarcer commodity with global warming.
 It is now possible to consume products that minimize the use of this precious resource.
 Organic fibers, Lyocell Tencel, Modal Tencel and Lenzing Viscose are just a few examples.
 Also think of Tru Earth laundry detergent, which comes in a sheet format and dissolves in water...

-Veganism is a way of life that rejects all forms of animal exploitment.
+Veganism is a way of life that rejects all forms of animal exploitation.
 This mode of consumption therefore does not use any product of animal origin or derivative in food, but also on all products of common use such as clothing and accessories, household cleaning products, as well as cosmetics.
 A vegan product therefore guarantees no trace of ingredients of animal origin and is never tested on animals.

 Single-use products, especially plastics, have a huge environmental impact.
 8 million metric tons end up in the oceans every year.
 (Source: Ocean Conservancy.)
 More and more materials are replacing these single-use products.
 All you have to do is tame them.

 Almost 10% of greenhouse gas emissions come from the fashion industry.
-Polyester and nylon are major producers of pollution and are present in a large proportion of our clothing because of its low cost.
+Polyester and nylon are major producers of pollution and are present in a large proportion of our clothing because of their low cost.
 Luckily, recycled polyester is making its entry by using recycled plastics as raw material.

 It's not just the fruits and vegetables that are organic, the clothes too.
 Like vegetables, fibers are designed to be environmentally friendly by minimizing the use of chemicals and water.